-With Squarespace, you can import your product’s catalog from platforms such as Shopify and you can also integrate MailChimp into your marketing features.
+With Squarespace, you can import your product’s catalog from platforms like Shopify and integrate MailChimp into your marketing features.

-Another additional benefit of using Squarespace eCommerce is that it allows for multiple payment processes.
+Another benefit of Squarespace eCommerce is that it allows for multiple payment processes.

 Squarespace comes with excellent customer support that offers help to you via platforms such as emails, how-to video guides, live chat, forums, blog posts, and webinars.

-With Squarespace, you can import and export products, contents, and contacts.
+You can import and export products, contents, and contacts with Squarespace.

-Squarespace permits the importation of contents from WordPress, Tumbler, and blogger.
-If you’re on an e-commerce plan, you can import data from Etsy, Shopify, and Big cartel.
+Squarespace permits the importation of content from WordPress, Tumbler, and Blogger.
+If you’re on an e-commerce plan, you can import data from Etsy, Shopify, and Big Cartel.

-Making use of Squarespace means that you have no access to a free forever plan.
-To compensate you for this, Squarespace offers you a 14-day free trial period.
+Using Squarespace means you have no access to a free forever plan.
+Squarespace offers you a 14-day free trial period to compensate you for this.
 This enables you to access all the premium features of Squarespace.